librenms/librenms/doc/Extensions/Smokeping.md

 ### Start SmokePing

-Use the below commands to start and verify smokeping is running.
+Use the below commands to start and verify SmokePing is running.

 **Ubuntu 14.04:**  `sudo service smokeping start`